 Surprisingly, in some cases, supplements work better than the amino acids found in food.

 Acetyl-l-carnitine (ALCAR) is a form of the amino acid carnitine.

 ALCAR works largely by creating acetylcholine, the primary neurotransmitter required for learning and memory functions.

 It can improve mental clarity, alertness, processing speed, focus, mood, and memory.
 (2)

-ALCAR also has fast-acting antidepressant properties, bringing relief quicker than prescription antidepressant drugs.
+ALCAR also has fast-acting antidepressant properties, often bringing relief quicker than prescription antidepressant drugs.
 (3)

 There are other forms of l-carnitine, but ALCAR is the one to use since it has the ability to cross the blood-brain barrier to get from your bloodstream into your brain.